bkw777/NODE_DATAPAC/software/RAMDSK/src/README.md

  * Format & Repair both now have an extra confirm sure prompt
  * Can trigger format/repair manually by pressing the LABEL key
  * Answering N to both format & repair no longer exits the app
- * F8 exit key now also works at the format/repair/sure promts
+ * F8 exit key now also works at the format/repair/sure prompts
  * Several bits of dead code found and removed
  * Several small refactors
  * File size artificially padded to match the legacy binary